gggliuye/VIO/docs/Prepare.rst

 Accelerometer(offer acceleration) + Gyroscope(offer angle velocity)

 The most important parameters for IMU are bias and white noise.
 They can be calibrated with Allan variance model.
-Example can be seen https://github.com/gggliuye/VIO/blob/master/IMU/allan%20plot.ipynb.
+Example can be seen  `Example  <https://github.com/gggliuye/VIO/blob/master/IMU/allan%20plot.ipynb>`_

 |pic1| and |pic2|